 If the name of the game is protecting sensitive data from unwanted users, the first step needs to be locating that data.
 Cybersecurity and IT departments can’t protect what they can’t find.

-To keep up with digital transformation, organizations will adopt all kinds of software and programs to streamline their business operations or to enhance the customer experience.
-The introduction of new technologies, however, comes with potential gaps for vulnerabilities.
+To keep up with digital transformation, organizations often adopt various software solutions and programs designed to streamline business operations or to enhance the customer experience.
+Unfortunately, the integration of new technologies can also introduce vulnerabilities.
 As your organization onboards and trains employees about new third-party systems, it’s easy for information to get lost in the mix or travel where it wasn’t supposed to.
-It’s not uncommon for an organization to discover complete troves of data they were unaware of.
+It’s not uncommon for an organization to discover previously unknown data within their systems.

 2. Data classification: a critical role